-Benefits of Using Breadcrumbs Link
+Benefits Of Using Breadcrumbs

 Here are just some of the benefits of using a breadcrumb trail.

 Convenient for users Breadcrumbs are used primarily to give users a secondary means of navigating a website.
 By offering a breadcrumb trail for all pages on a large multi-level website, users can navigate to higher-level categories more easily.

 Reduces clicks or actions to return to higher-level pages Instead of using the browser’s “Back” button or the website’s primary navigation to return to a higher-level page, users can now use the breadcrumbs with a fewer number of clicks.

 Doesn’t usually hog screen space Because they’re typically horizontally oriented and plainly styled, breadcrumb trails don’t take up a lot of space on the page.
 The benefit is that they have little to no negative impact in terms of content overload, and they outweigh any negatives if used properly.

-Mistakes in Breadcrumb Trail Implementation
+Mistakes In Breadcrumb Trail Implementation

 Using breadcrumb trails is a fairly straightforward affair, and there are only a few guidelines to consider before deciding to implement them on a website.
 Let’s take a look at some common mistakes to avoid.

 Using breadcrumbs when you don’t need to A common mistake in implementing breadcrumbs is using them when there is no benefit.

-In the above example, Slicethepie10 risks overwhelming users with too many navigation options.
+In the above example, Slicethepie risks overwhelming users with too many navigation options.
 The (1) primary navigation, (2) breadcrumb trail and (3) secondary navigation are very close together.
 The breadcrumb trail in this application offers users no added convenience because the secondary navigation for lower-level pages sits right below it.
 Additionally, clicking on the second-level link in the breadcrumb trail (“Music”) takes you back to the first tab (“Listen”), which mistakenly suggests that the first tab is on a higher level than the other two (“Search” and “Artist hall of fame”).

 Using breadcrumb trails as primary navigation As stated earlier, use breadcrumbs as an optional aid to navigation.

-In the above example, mefeedia11 does not offer a primary navigation menu for viewing videos.
+In the above example, mefeedia does not offer a primary navigation menu for viewing videos.
 Though there is text link navigation in the footer section, there’s no navigation menu in the body of the pages, making it hard to navigate to other sections of the website.

 If you arrive on a video page directly – say, for example, through a Google search result – the only navigation option you may have is the breadcrumb trail.
 Or if you’ve already been browsing a website’s pages and reach a page that does not display the primary navigation menu, you will have to hit the “Back” button in your browser to access the main menu.

 Using breadcrumbs when pages have multiple categories Breadcrumb trails have a linear structure, so using them will be difficult if your pages can’t be classified into neat categories.
 Deciding whether to use breadcrumbs largely depends on how you’ve designed your website hierarchy.
 When a lower-level page is (or can be put) in more than one parent category, breadcrumb trails are ineffective, inaccurate and confusing to the user.

 Breadcrumb Navigation Design Considerations

 When designing a breadcrumb navigation scheme, keep several things in mind.
 Let’s take a look at some questions that might arise when you’re working with breadcrumbs.

+What should be used to separate link items?
 The commonly accepted and most recognizable symbol for separating hyperlinks in breadcrumb trails is the “greater than” symbol (>).
 Typically, the > sign is used to denote hierarchy, as in the format of Parent category > Child category.